osama1hatem2abdelkreem3/my-practice-with-python-crash-course-/PythonCrashCourse/chapters/disc1.md

 - **File**: `ch 7.py`
 - **Overview**: This file focuses on handling user input and creating loops with `while`.
 The examples demonstrate how to interact with users, validate input, and create loops that continue running based on specific conditions.

+### Chapter 8: Functions

+- **File**: `ch 8.py`
+- **Overview**: This chapter introduces functions, covering how to define functions, pass arguments, and return values.
+The examples demonstrate the power and flexibility of functions in Python, showing how they can be used to organize and reuse code effectively.

 ## Purpose

 The primary goal of this repository is to document my learning process and share the exercises and examples that I’ve developed.
 While some ideas are inspired by the "Python Crash Course" book, the majority of the content is original and serves as a demonstration of my growth as a Python programmer.